-The plans for the Coronation had to support the rebuilding of a nation.
+The plans for the coronation had to support the rebuilding of a nation.
 From the blue carpet used throughout Westminster Abbey that was given to Anglican Churches to carpet their floors, to the timbers for the platforms that were cut to lengths so they could be reused by the building industry.

-8,000 people including Prime Ministers and Heads of State from around the Commonwealth gathered in Westminster Abbey to witness the Coronation ceremony.
+8,000 people, including Prime Ministers and Heads of State from around the Commonwealth, gathered in Westminster Abbey to witness the coronation ceremony.

 The Gold Sovereign

 It seems that Pistrucci himself suggested the legend of St George for the new gold Sovereigns.
-His interest in St George had been aroused by Lady Spencer to whom he had been introduced by Sir Joseph Banks, the President of the Royal Society and friend of William Wellesley Pole, Master of the Mint.
+His interest in St George had been provoked by Lady Spencer to whom he had been introduced by Sir Joseph Banks, who was the President of the Royal Society and friend of William Wellesley Pole, who was Master of the Mint.
 Her Ladyship showed Pistrucci a wax model of St George and asked him to make another ‘in the Greek style’; Lady Spencer had no time for a figure dressed in gothic armour, a sentiment which could not fail to appeal to a temperamental Italian whose favourite maxim was said to be ‘study Greek originals day and night’.